hasanenv/flask-redis-app-docker/README.md

 ## Stack
 - **Python (Flask)** – web framework
-- **Redis** – in-memory data store
+- **Redis** – in-memory data store with persistent volume
 - **Docker / Docker Compose** – containerisation and orchestration

 ---

 ## Future Enhancements/Considerations
-- Add a persistent Redis volume to retain data after restarts
-- Include a basic HTML template for better presentation
+- Add a basic HTML template for better presentation
-- Deploy to a cloud service such as AWS ECS or Azure Container Apps
+- Deploy to a cloud service such as AWS ECS

 ---